Reviewed by Vicky Davis, FNP

 Adoption is a rewarding — and often complicated — choice.
 While Hollywood tends to paint a rosy picture of the experience, the fact is that struggling physically and emotionally as an adoptive parent is a common experience.
 Anxiety, grief, frustration and conditions including post-adoption depression are completely normal.

 In fact, these experiences are arguably similar to ones felt by struggling biological parents after birth.
+So you're not alone if you've looked up "mental health parents" after going through the adoption process.

 If you or a loved one is feeling these feelings right now, understand that you’re not alone, and you haven’t done anything wrong.
 You’re just experiencing symptoms of a not-as-well-known form of mood disorder called post-adoption depression.